Thondan (2017 film): Plot

-Narayanan (Namo Narayana) is the son of Central Minister Pandiyanar (G. Gnanasambandam).
-Narayanan uses his father's name to make money by corruption, much to the latter's dismay.
+Narayanan is the son of State Minister Pandiyanar in Vellore.
+Narayanan has been using his father's name and power, to make money by corruption much to the latter's dismay.
+Despite Pandiyanar being an MLA and minister for only three years, Narayanan has amassed a huge fortune and industrial empire by hook and crook.
 One day, some goons try to kill a man in daylight, as instructed by Narayanan.
 The man is lying in a pool of blood, and a local person witnesses this and informs this to the ambulance.
-The ambulance driver is Maha Vishnu (Samuthirakani), a kindhearted man who has never let anyone whom he has taken in his ambulance die.
+The ambulance driver is Maha Vishnu, a kindhearted man who has never let anyone whom he has taken in his ambulance die.
 Vishnu admits the man in the hospital, and he is saved.
 Narayanan is angry with Vishnu for saving his enemy, for which he replies that saving the lives of people is his duty.

-Vishnu is married to Bagalamugi (Sunaina).
-He has a father (Vela Ramamoorthy) and sister Mahishasuramardini (Arthana Binu).
-The latter is stalked by Vicky (Vikranth), a drunkard and jobless youth who happens to be a friend of Vishnu.
+Vishnu is married to Bagalamugi.
+He has a father and sister Mahishasuramardini.
+The latter is stalked by Vicky, a drunkard and jobless youth who happens to be a friend of Vishnu.
 Vishnu convinces Vicky to reform and attend the medical technician course.
 Vicky completes it successfully and saves people's lives, earning the love of Vishnu and his family.
-Mahi has a friend named Gowri (Gouri Nair), who is stalked by Narayanan's brother Chinna Pandi (Soundararaja), and she beats him in a bus.
+Mahi has a friend named Gowri, who is stalked by Narayanan's brother Chinna Pandi, and she beats him in a bus.
 Insulted by this, Chinna Pandi beats Gowri up with a wooden log.
 Enraged, Mahi and the students kill him.
 Vishnu arrives with his ambulance to admit Chinna Pandi to the hospital.
 To avoid traffic, he takes the outer bypass, infuriating Narayanan.
 Chinna Pandi succumbs to the injury.
 Narayanan blames Vishnu for this and beats him up, but he is saved by the public.
 Narayanan vows to kill Vishnu.